karayabin/universe-snapshot/universe/Ling/DocTools/doc/api/Ling/DocTools/ClassParser/ClassParser.md

     This property holds the name of the method currently being parsed.

     It's an internal property, as denoted with the underscore prefix.

+- <span id="property-_expandReflectionClass"><b>_expandReflectionClass</b></span>

+    This property holds the _expandReflectionClass for this instance.
+    It's an internal variable used to help the expandIncludes method.

+- <span id="property-_expandMethod"><b>_expandMethod</b></span>

+    This property holds the _expandMethod for this instance.
+    It's an internal variable used to help the expandIncludes method.